Menu

 • Corrosion: In some areas with acidic water, copper may corrode over time.

 If you like tradition and are looking for something strong and time-tested, copper might be your best choice.
-A plumber can inspect your home’s current system and tell you if copper makes sense for your project.
+A trusted plumber can inspect your home’s current system and tell you if copper makes sense for your project.

 PEX Pipes: The Flexible Newcomer